 There are a variety of different ways to sell your home.
 Whilst there is nothing wrong with selling via a local and trusted estate agent, other options include:

 Each way of selling has different advantages and disadvantages for a seller relating to cost, self-management and speed of sale.
-At SOLD.CO.UK we offer our customers a complete selling service, with different routes to choose from to sell your house fast and sell your home for free.
+At SOLD.CO.UK we offer our customers a complete selling service, sell your house online and sell your home for free.
 All are fully managed by our in-house experts and you will never be charged a penny by us – we even cover your legal fees.
 Get an instant valuation today to get an idea of how much your property is worth.

 One of the most crucial decisions you will make, regardless of how you decide to sell, will be setting the asking price for your home.
 Whilst you can conduct your own research to put together a value, an estate agent – in any capacity – will liaise with you to set a realistic price based on factors such as wanting the maximum profit or needing a quick sale.
 You don’t need to accept a valuation from an agent and should never feel pressured; do your own personal research and work together.